duwenji/NearbyConnect/frontend/README-serverless.md

 After running deploy, you should see output similar to:

 This deployment will:
-- Upload all files from 'build' to bucket 'near-by-connect-frontend-packet'
+- Upload all files from 'build' to bucket 'near-by-connect-frontend-bucket'
-- Set (and overwrite) bucket 'near-by-connect-frontend-packet' configuration
+- Set (and overwrite) bucket 'near-by-connect-frontend-bucket' configuration
-- Set (and overwrite) bucket 'near-by-connect-frontend-packet' bucket policy
+- Set (and overwrite) bucket 'near-by-connect-frontend-bucket' bucket policy
-- Set (and overwrite) bucket 'near-by-connect-frontend-packet' CORS policy ?
+- Set (and overwrite) bucket 'near-by-connect-frontend-bucket' CORS policy ?
 Do you want to proceed?
 Yes
 Looking for bucket...
 Bucket found...